Who is Sunisa Lee? Meet the 18-year-old gymnast who took home the gold

 Although the Tokyo Olympics is but one competition, we have a feeling Sunisa Lee is just getting started.

-"I thought she was this good all the time," her coach Jess Graba told The New York Times (opens in new tab).
+"I thought she was this good all the time," her coach Jess Graba told The New York Times.
 "I feel best that everybody else got to see it.
 She finally got to show it."

 We can't wait to see what she does next!

-Before her time at Future, Danielle was the editor of Time Out New York Kids and a news editor at Elite Daily.
-Her work has also appeared in Domino, Chowhound, amNewYork and Newsday, among other outlets.
+Before her time at Future, Danielle was the editor of Time Out New York Kids, where she got to experience the best of the city from the point of view of its littlest residents.
+Before that, she was a news editor at Elite Daily.
+Her work has also appeared in Domino, Chowhound, and amNewYork, to name a few.